Slang terms for money: Current denominations

+Australians also use terms such as “bucks” and “dough” for dollars.

-In a Simpsons episode set in Australia, one character used the term "dollarydoos" which was later the subject of a failed petition to formally change the name of the Australian dollar.
+In a Simpsons episode set in Australia, one character used the term "dollarydoos".
+A prank petition was later added by someone to Change.org in an attempt to change the official name of the Australian dollar, but it had no real support.
+This has often been incorrectly reported as a real attempt to change the name.

 Former denominations

 Pre-decimal currency in Australia had a variety of slang terms for its various denominations.
 The Australian threepence was referred to as a "trey" or a "trey bit", a name probably derived from old French meaning three.
 The sixpence was often referred to as a "zack", which was an Australian and New Zealander term referring to a coin of small denomination, probably derived from Zecchino.
 The term was also used to refer to short prison term such as six months.
 An Australian shilling, like its British counterpart, was commonly referred to as a "bob", and the florin was consequently known as "two bob".
 Similarly, one Australian pound was colloquially described as a "quid", "fiddly", or "saucepan", the latter as rhyming slang for "saucepan lid/quid".
 The five-pound note could be referred to as a "fiver", or its derivatives, "deep sea diver" and "sky diver".

 A number of post-decimal denominations which have since been discontinued had their own nicknames.
 The two-dollar note was known as the "sick sheep" in reference to its green colour and the merino ram that it showed.
-The paper (first and second series) hundred-dollar note was nicknamed the "grey ghost", "grey nurse", or the "Bradman" in recognition of its proximity to the 99.94 batting average of cricketer Donald Bradman.
+The paper (first and second series) hundred-dollar note was nicknamed the "grey ghost", "grey nurse", or the "Bradman" in recognition of its proximity to the 99.94 batting average of cricketer Sir Donald Bradman.